Ring of Fire (1991 documentary film)

-Ring of Fire is a 1991 documentary film in IMAX format.
+Ring of Fire is a 1991 American documentary film in IMAX format.
 It looks at some of the varieties of volcanism and earthquake activity in the Ring of Fire, around the Pacific Rim.
 The film runs 40 minutes.

 The film was jointly presented by the Fort Worth Museum of Science and History in Fort Worth, Texas, the Science Museum of Minnesota in Saint Paul, Minnesota, and the Reuben H. Fleet Space Theater and Science Center in San Diego, California.

 The film has eight main segments, corresponding to chapters in the DVD release: